COALAIP/specs/README.md

 elaborate versions:

-- [Image-match](https://github.com/ascribe/image-match): An approximate image match algorithm implemented in Python.
+- [Image-match](https://github.com/ascribe/image-match): An approximate image match algorithm implemented in Python;
-- [pHash](http://www.phash.org/): A hashing method using various features of a digital asset.
+- [pHash](http://www.phash.org/): A hashing method using various features of a digital asset;
-- [dejavu](https://github.com/worldveil/dejavu): An audio fingerprinting and recognition algorithm implemented in Python.
+- [dejavu](https://github.com/worldveil/dejavu): An audio fingerprinting and recognition algorithm implemented in Python;
-- TODO: List more libraries
+- And many more
-    - Find popular ones that do fingerprinting for all kinds of media types

 While a manifestation of a digital creation may initially only have a single fingerprint generated by an arbitrary hashing function, more elaborate fingerprinting schemes could later be used to help automatically identify other occurrences of the creation on the internet.
-Paired with linked data, fingerprinting schemes could allow the storage and tracking of all information about the use of a work in an arbitrarily complex graph.
-Copies, remixes, mash-ups, and modified versions of the work could be identified automatically as paths in the graph.
-Traversing these paths would reveal the original instance of the work, possibly identifying the creator and providing opportunities for compensation.
+Paired with Linked Data, fingerprinting schemes would allow an arbitrarily complex graph to store and track all the information related to the use of a work: copies, remixes, mash-ups, and modified versions could all be identified automatically as paths in the graph.
+A traversal up a path would reveal the original instance of the work and possibly identify the creator as well as an opportunity for compensation.

-As rights information becomes more transparent and users can easily license the rights they want to obtain, participants in the system would be incentivized to create more elaborate fingerprinting systems to further increase transparency.
+Based on this, as rights information becomes more transparent and rights easily licensable by users, participants in the system would be incentivized to create more elaborate fingerprinting systems to further increase transparency.

 ### The Interledger Protocol